MP Estate Planning UK

 Current Rates and Thresholds

-For instance, if you’re passing on a family business, you might be eligible for Business Property Relief, which can exempt the business from inheritance tax altogether, provided certain conditions are met.
+For instance, if you’re passing on a family business, you may currently be eligible for Business Property Relief, which can exempt qualifying business assets from IHT.
+But the rules are tightening — and planning ahead has never been more important.

 Key Exemptions Available